 I am an unconventionally educated artist, that is, self taught by hours of observing Mother Nature.
 As I let the instinctual intelligence of nature's arrangement speak to me, I explored a world of visual language that resonated with my interest in Native American culture.
-My Father's ancestors settled along the banks of the Oconoluftee River in Cherokee.
+I listened to the whispers my Father's ancestors who settled along the banks of the Oconoluftee River in Cherokee.

 I endeavored to interpret this visual language with an array of crayons, pastels, colored pencils, and finally, PAINT!
 The quick slather of paint made me happy (but not my Mom, when I used the walls as canvas. ( That is another story).